iow-esm/main/Readme.md

 you clone all individual components which have their own repositories to your local machine.
 If there will be some you don't need you can later remove them.
 However, be sure that you can still build and run the model properly.
+For instance, if you want to run the models uncoupled from the other you still have to build the OASIS coupler first, see `documentation/developers_documentation.pdf` for details.

 Note that depending on your choice from above, i.e. you cloned the main project as a user or as a developer, you will clone the latest release branches or the master (development) branches, respectively.